smudge-knobbles/PS_Report_Spreadsheet/README.md

 Next, all the data is copied to a named Table that the Pivot Tables are built from.
 Slicers under the Pivot Tables allow the user to easily modify the parameters of the charts.

 "PS Ticket Reports.xlsm" is the tool I created.
-The other 3 csv files in the folder are different sets of dummy data.
+The 3 csv files in the "data" folder are different sets of dummy data.